nerou42/pygearman/README.rst

 Installation
 ************

-This library is published on PyPI as `gearman3 <https://pypi.org/project/gearman3/>`_.
+This library is published on PyPI as `pygearman <https://pypi.org/project/pygearman/>`_.
 You can install it using pip:

 .. code-block::

-   pip install gearman3
+   pip install pygearman

-The library is tested with Python 2.7, 3.5 and 3.6.
+The library is tested with Python 3.6 and 3.12.

 Usage